-You will find it easier to work with MainBoss Service if you install MainBoss itself on the computer where MainBoss Service will run.
-For example, you will find it easier to access the MainBoss Service event log (diagnostic messages generated by MainBoss Service) if you can run MainBoss on the computer where MainBoss Service is actually running.
+In order to configure MainBoss Service, you should install MainBoss itself on the computer where MainBoss Service will run.
+Once you have installed and configured MainBoss Service, you may choose to uninstall MainBoss on that machine.
+However, there are good reasons to keep MainBoss installed; for example, you will find it easier to access the MainBoss Service event log (diagnostic messages generated by MainBoss Service) if you can run MainBoss on the computer where MainBoss Service is actually running.

 Accessing the MainBoss Service event log from a different computer is possible, but there are some preconditions.
-For more, see The MainBoss Service Event Log on page 30.
+For more, see The MainBoss Service Event Log on page 31.